vuejs/docs/src/guide/single-file-component.md

 ## Introduction

-Vue Single File Components (aka `*.vue` files, abbreviated as **SFC**) is a special file format that allows us to encapsulate the template, logic **and** styling of a Vue component in a single file.
+Vue Single File Components (aka `*.vue` files, abbreviated as **SFC**) is a special file format that allows us to encapsulate the template, logic, **and** styling of a Vue component in a single file.
 Here's an example SFC:

 ```vue
 <script>